 - Have your target audience in mind and create value for them

 - Comment on and engage in posts where you believe that your expertise is relevant and useful.

 - Consider whether the content should be shared with your entire network or if it is only relevant to a few of your connections.
 If that’s the case, a personal message is more useful.

 It can be your own, content from your company or a third source.

-Are you used to writing content or do you have a dream to start doing so?
-You may want to write about your field of study, industry or make guides and advices.
-By writing LinkedIn articles, you can position yourself within a specific area, increase awareness of yourself (and your business) as well as highlight your skills.
+Are you used to writing content, or do you have a dream to start doing so?
+You may want to write about your field of study, industry or make guides and advice.
+By writing LinkedIn articles, you can position yourself within a specific area, increase awareness of yourself (and your business), and highlight your skills.

 If your business produces content that is industry-relevant or relevant to your connections on LinkedIn, you may want to share this content from your own LinkedIn profile.
-Start by looking at your company’s Company Page – maybe there’s content of enriching quality that you can share right away.
+However, start by looking at your company’s Company Page – maybe there is content of enriching quality that you can share right away.

-Do you often find a relevant article – maybe on LinkedIn, social media or somewhere else?
+Do you often find a relevant article – maybe on LinkedIn, social media, or somewhere else?
 Help enrich your connections by sharing the content further.
-And don’t worry – it’s allowed for as long as you’re loyal to the source.
+Do not worry – it is allowed as long as you are loyal to the source.

-Remember to assess whether the content should be shared with your entire network, shared in groups or to selected connections in your network.
+However, remember to assess whether the content should be shared with your entire network, shared in groups, or with selected connections in your network.

 Participate in groups